varunkumardev/amitmerchant1990.github.io/_posts/2021-06-09-adding-custom-install-button-in-progressive-web-apps.md

 ## Add an Install button in the PWA

-Next, we can now add an install button somewhere in your app.
-In my Notepad app, I put it into the "About" modal next to the app's title like so.
+Next, we can now add an install button somewhere in our app.
+In my Notepad app, I have put it into the "About" modal next to the app's title like so.

 [![](/images/custom-install-button.png)](/images/custom-install-button.png)

+You can choose to put it anywhere within your app.
+But make sure that it should be non-intrusive and not in the face of the user.

 ## Hook into the button's click event